When you get a plan in place, it can help lift some of the uncertainty and stress ahead.

 How Can It Help?

 Hospice manages every aspect of end-stage COPD.
 Doctors, nurses, and other members of your team can help you in many ways.
-Exactly what you’ll need and for how long isn’t always to predict, and your care would be based on what you need.
+Exactly what you’ll need and for how long isn’t always easy to predict, and your care would be based on what you need.
 But some common things that hospice can help with include:

 - Make an emergency plan for when you can’t breathe